 Unlike traditional equity REITs, mREITs fluctuate wildly based on interest rates.
 Also, mortgage REITs are highly leveraged.
 The risk with mREITs is sudden changes in the Mortgage-backed securities (MBS) market, leading to massive losses or bankruptcy.

 A hybrid REIT is a real estate investment trust company that effectively combines equity and mortgage REITs (mREITs).
 They own and manage properties collecting rents, and also invest in mortgage securities.
 Hybrids REITs try to profit from rising and falling interest-rate environments by investing in actual properties and mortgages.

 Public non-listed REITs are registered with the SEC and are therefore regulated, but they are not traded on public exchanges.
 They operate like listed REITs nearly every other way.
 Still, since they do not sell publicly, investors need to purchase shares directly from the REIT’s management company through its real estate syndication platform or a third-party broker-dealer.

 Also, public non-listed REITs are still required to make regular, periodic regulatory filings.
 Public non-listed REITs, however, are open to non-accredited investors.

 The Fundrise eREIT is the most common example of a public non-traded REIT.

 Private REITs are exempt from SEC registration and whose shares do not trade on national stock exchanges.
 Private REITs have little liquidity, and hence it can be challenging if you need to sell immediately.
-They are typically only available to accredited investors.
+They are typically only available to individuals meeting the accredited investor qualifications.

 Advantages Of Investing In REITs